G

 1.39

-Arrighetti's rookie season had a little bit of everything for everyone, both his fans as well as his detractors.
-He had four different contests in which he struck out 10 or more batters capped off by a 13 strikeout performance against Boston.
-Four other times, he allowed 5 or more earned runs, including 7 in just 1.1 innings against Detroit.
-He twice allowed 3 homers in a contest, and yet struck out 27.1% of the batters fe faced.
-However, it was that inconsistency which led to him winning just 7 of his 28 starts for a team which won its division.
-The rookie lived and died off his curveball and sweeper, which collectively held opposing hitters to a .151 batting average while the league hit .296 off the rest of his offerings.
-Arrighetti showed signs of progress in the second half as three of the four aforementioned big strikeout games came after the break and a reduction in his walk rate helped reduce his ERA two and a half runs from the first half.
-As long as his non-breaking pitches are this hittable, homers will continue to be an issue for him in Houston, but reducing the walks can help offset some of that damage.
-That 21.4% K-BB% in the second half of the season is something to admire since his overall numbers somewhat mask that late season goodness.
+Arrighetti's rookie season had a little bit of everything for everyone, including his fans and his detractors.
+He had four different contests in which he struck out 10 or more batters, capped off by a 13 strikeout performance against Boston.
+Four other times, he allowed five or more earned runs, including seven in just 1.1 innings against Detroit.
+He twice allowed three homers in a contest, and yet struck out 27.1 percent of the batters he faced.
+However, it was that inconsistency that led to him winning just seven of his 28 starts for a team that won its division.
+The rookie lived and died off his curveball and sweeper, which collectively held opposing hitters to a .151 batting average, while the league hit .296 off the rest of his offerings.
+Arrighetti showed signs of progress in the second half, as three of the four aforementioned big strikeout games came after the break, and a reduction in his walk rate helped reduce his ERA two and a half runs from the first half.
+As long as his nonbreaking pitches are this hittable, homers will continue to be an issue for him in Houston, but reducing the walks can help offset some of that damage.
+That 21.4 percent K-BB percentage in the second half of the season is something to admire since his overall numbers somewhat mask that late-season goodness.

 G